Luscahm/luscahm/README.md

 - Games engines;
 - Social and charitable projects;
 - Action films, Documentarys and comedies;
-- The Legend of Zelda: BOTW, Witcher 3, Red dead Redemption 2.
-Are the 3 best games ever made(and Zelda series don´t have a bad game);
+- The Legend of Zelda:BOTW, Red dead Redemption 2, Witcher 3 .
+Are the 3 best games ever made, in that order;
 - Every type of music(Brazilian Funk, Sertanejo, Rock, pop, literaly, every music);
 - Dogs and Cat (I have a labrador: Johny, and a cat that is no longer with us, called "Small");
 - Learning new things